Copernicus Programme: Sentinel missions

-ESA is currently developing seven missions under the Sentinel programme (Sentinel 1, 2, 3, 4, 5P, 5, 6).
-The Sentinel missions include radar and super-spectral imaging for land, ocean and atmospheric monitoring.
-Each Sentinel mission is based on a constellation of two satellites to fulfill and revisit the coverage requirements for each mission, providing robust datasets for all Copernicus services.
+The European Space Agency (ESA) is currently operating seven missions under the Sentinel programme (Sentinel 1, 2, 3, 4, 5P, 5, 6).
+The Sentinel missions include radar and super-spectral imaging for land and ocean as well as atmospheric monitoring.
+Each Sentinel mission except Sentinel-5P is based on a constellation of at least two satellites to fulfill and revisit the coverage requirements for each mission, providing robust datasets for all Copernicus services.

-The Sentinel missions will have the following objectives:
+In preparation for the second-generation of Copernicus (Copernicus Sentinel Expansion Missions), six expansion missions (Sentinel-7 to 12) are being developed by ESA to address EU Policy and gaps in Copernicus user needs, and to increase the current capabilities of the Copernicus Space Component.
+The decision by the UK to re-enter the EU's Copernicus programme after Brexit has been essential to secure funding for completion of the Expansion Missions.